 “Might I have a moment of your time, Mr. Vice President?”

 “Half a moment…”

 While Wheeler finished the last pages of his present report, Baton crossed the room to a plain-looking wall.
-It was the wall that stood against that of the Grand Office (as the President liked to call his seat of power).
+It was the wall standing against that of the Grand Office (as the President liked to call his seat of power).
 Anyone with an interest in architecture and free range of the building might have noticed that the walls of both rooms didn’t quite account for three meters of the hallway outside.
 It had been part of the renovation.

 Baton let his fingers trace something in the chair molding halfway up the wall, and found a telling seam.

-“…Sorry for the wait, Mr. Baton, what is it?”
+“Sorry for the wait, Mr. Baton, what is it?”

 Baton dropped his fingers and turned around.
 He now faced the empty fireplace across the room and the gaudy golden mirror hanging over it.
-To this he pointed.
+To this, he pointed.

 “Firstly, I’m required to tell you that the President would like to trade mirrors,” he said.
 “He mentioned it at the cabinet meeting.”

 Wheeler’s serious tone of voice did not change.
 “For such an important concern, should I be ashamed to have been absent?”